 Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team.
 Updated on February 16, 2021

-Are you a birth control pill newbie and have no idea where to start?
+First time taking the birth control pill newbie and have no idea where to start?
 Wondering how to start your pills?
 Look no further!
-Dr. Sophia Yen, CEO & co-founder of Pandia Health, broke down some of the top tips to keep in mind when starting birth control!
+Dr. Sophia Yen, co-founder of Pandia Health, broke down some of the top tips to keep in mind when starting birth control!
 So without further ado, let’s get right into it!

 This is typically the first tip that Dr. Yen gives to women who are taking birth control pills for the first time, for a few reasons.